-The goal of Cal State East Bay graduate program is to provide accessible, affordable advance nursing education to our diverse, multicultural nursing community, and to benefit our community and the profession of nursing through increasing diversity in nurse educators, leaders and administrators in clinical, organizational, or academic settings.
-The program builds on baccalaureate education in nursing and provides seamless pathway to a practice or research doctoral education for those interested in a doctoral degree.
+The goal of Cal State East Bay graduate program is to provide accessible, affordable advance nursing education to our diverse, multicultural nursing community, and to benefit our community and the profession of nursing through increasing diversity among nurse educators, leaders and administrators in clinical, organizational, and academic settings.
+The program builds on baccalaureate education in nursing and provides seamless pathway to a practice or research doctoral program for those interested in pursuing a terminal degree.

-The graduate program offers two specialty of study: The MSN in Nursing Education specialty aims to prepare aspiring nurses to be effective educators and mentors in clinical or academic settings; The MSN in Leadership and Administration specialty aims to provide nurses with knowledge and skills to undertake leadership role and influence healthcare delivery in our community and in healthcare organizations.
+The graduate program offers two concentrations.
+The MSN in Nursing Education specialty aims to prepare nurses to be effective educators and mentors in clinical or academic settings.
+The MSN in Leadership and Administration specialty aims to provide nurses with knowledge and skills to undertake leadership role and influence healthcare delivery in a variety of organizations and settings.